 The best way to plan your forwarder’s social media strategy is to separate a day or two in the last week of the month for arranging next month’s social media content.

 To help you have a better view of the month’s planning we recommend creating it on a spreadsheet.
-Oh, and we prepared a great model of a spreadsheet for your forwarding social media plan, click here to access it.
+Oh, and we prepared a great model for you to start working on your forwarder’s social media planning, here is the link for you to access it.

 Here are some social media ideas of posts you can add to your monthly planning: